Yuribey Bridge: Construction

-The bridge consists of 107 typical spans, each 34.2 meters long, and 2 through trusses, each 110 meters long.
-The spans and trusses are supported by 110 bridge arms made of the metal pipes 1.2–2.4 meters in diameter filled with reinforced concrete.
-To ensure the stability of the pillars in the permafrost were drilled hole depth of 20–40 meters. total weight exceeds 30,000 tons, service life – 100 years.
+The completion of the bridge was a crucial step in the construction of the railway to the Bovanenkovo and marked the beginning of development at the Bovanenkovo oil and gas condensate field.
+The bridge itself is made up of 107 standard spans, each measuring 34.2 meters in length, along with 2 through trusses that are 110 meters long.
+These spans and trusses are supported by 110 bridge arms, which are constructed using metal pipes ranging from 1.2 to 2.4 meters in diameter and filled with reinforced concrete.
+In order to ensure the stability of the pillars in the permafrost, holes were drilled to depths of 20 to 40 meters.
+The total weight of the bridge exceeds 30,000 tons and it is designed to have a service life of 100 years.